brillout/wildcard-api/docs/readme.template.md

 ### `argumentsAlwaysInHttpBody`

-This is about configuring whether arguments are always passed in the HTTP request body.
+The `argumentsAlwaysInHttpBody` option is about configuring whether arguments are always passed in the HTTP request body.
 (Instead of being passed in the HTTP request URL.)